oci-landing-zones/oci-scca-landingzone/Managed_SCCA_Broker_(SCCAv2)/DESTROY.md

 2. The Central-Vault resource will be marked for deletion in 30 days

 ### 6. OPTIONAL: Manually schedule vault deletion:
-Navigate to the cloud console and manually delete your vault resource.
-It will give options on when to schedule it for deletion.
+The vault should already be marked for deletion in 30 days; however, you can schedule it for an earlier deletion by navigating to the cloud console and manually deleting your vault resource.
+It will give options on when to schedule it for deletion, but the earliest it can be deleted is 7 days of the current date.

-Note:
-1. Terraform destroy will mark the Central-Vault resource to be deleted in 30 days of the current time
-2. You can navigate to the resource and manually mark it for deletion earlier (Note: The earliest a vault can be deleted is 7 days)

 ###	Known Issues: